briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### Using `ignore_changes` in the definitions

 There is one more important point to make about Terraform before we conclude this discussion on updating backend code for existing ad hoc environments.
 Consider the scenario where a developer has launched an ad hoc environment with backend version `v1.0.0`.
 They make a small change to the backend code and push version `v1.0.1`.
-Next, the developer remember that a backend environment variable needs to be changed.
+Next, the developer remembers that a backend environment variable needs to be changed.
 This can be done by updating their `*.tfvars` file.
 If they now re-run the ad hoc environment update pipeline **without also updating the backend version in their `*.tfvars` file**, then their code will be reverted from `v1.0.1` to `v1.0.0`.
 We would need to coordinate version changes between updating the backend with the pipelines that use Terraform commands and the pipelines that use the AWS CLI commands.

 There is a setting on the `aws_ecs_service` resource in Terraform we can can use to prevent this from happening.
-This setting is called [`ignore_changes`](#TODO-add-link-to-ignore-changes-documentation) and is defined under the resource's `lifecycle` configuration block.
+This setting is called [`ignore_changes`](https://www.terraform.io/language/meta-arguments/lifecycle) and is defined under the resource's `lifecycle` configuration block.
 With this setting, when we update the `*.tfvars` file with our new environment variable value, we will create another recent task definition with the same `v1.0.0` image, but the ECS service will not update in response to this change (that's what the `ignore_changes` is for).
 Once we make the `*.tfvars` file update and redeploy using the Terraform pipeline, nothing on our ad hoc changes, but we did get a new task definitions defined in our AWS account for each backend service.
 When we go to make the backend update with the pipeline that uses AWS CLI commands, the most recent task revision is used to create the new task definition, so it will include the environment variable change that we added earlier.

 ### Frontend updates

 The process described above is needed for updating the backend application.
 Updating the frontend application involves a similar process to the backend update.
 The main difference is that no task (such as the `migrate` command on the backend) needs to run before the service is updated.
 Here's an overview of the frontend update process:

 - fetch the container definition JSON for the frontend tasks (`aws ecs describe-task-definition`)
-- write new container definition JSON with the new frontend image tag
+- write new container definition JSON with the new frontend image tag (using `jq`)
 - register new task definitions with the new container definition JSON file for the frontend task (`aws ecs register-task-definition`)
 - update the frontend service (`aws ecs update-service`)
 - wait for the new backend services to be stable (`aws ecs wait services-stable`)